 - Strain the meat using a colander.
 Spread the sliced meat in just one layer on top of your food dehydrator tray.
 Before doing this, dry the slices using some paper towels.

 If you don’t have a food dehydrator yet, now is the time to buy one.
-We recommend that you buy the not-so-expensive one like the NutriChef Countertop Food Dehydrator.

 At such a reasonable price, it is already full of features and it is very functional.
 With a food dehydrator, meat slices are not the only ones you can dry and preserve.
 Fruits, vegetables, spices and herbs are also perfect to dry and turn into chips with this high quality kitchen gadget.